floswald/psidR/readme.md

 install.packages('psidR')
 ```

-Alternatively to get the development version from this repository,
+Alternatively to get the up-t-date version from this repository,

 ```r
 install.packages('devtools')